-Zeus has been suspected in a number of recent high-profile security breaches in Maine and across the country, including the 2009 breach at Patco Construction Company, which was the subject of a precedent-setting decision by the First Circuit Court of Appeals on who bears the loss when such a breach occurs.
+Zeus has been suspected in a number of recent high-profile security breaches in ME and across the country, including the 2009 breach at Patco Construction Company, which was the subject of a precedent-setting decision by the First Circuit Court of Appeals on who bears the loss when such a breach occurs.

 Businesses should be aware of this issue because employees may unwittingly download malware onto computers used to access business banking accounts, and because businesses are not afforded the same protections as consumers in the event of cyber fraud.